our buildings for a

-Expand the upcoming tenant survey to include more questions related to sustainability to help Hines benchmark against the industry.
-Hold a conference for Hines property managers to share best practices for on-site property management around the world.
+Hines will expand the upcoming tenant survey to include more questions related to sustainability to help Hines benchmark against the industry.
+We will hold a conference for Hines property managers to share best practices for on-site property management around the world.

 Property Management and Engineering